strangetom/averaged-perceptron/docs/model-optimisation.md

 | 5                       | 97.72% (-0.22%) | 93.95% (-0.90%)   | 201,561 bytes (-79.99%) |
 | 10                      | 93.66% (-4.37%) | 83.20% (-12.24%)  | 59,343 bytes (-94.11%)  |

-In this example, we can reduce the model size by 32% with a negligible impact on model performance.
+In this example, we can reduce the model size by 32% with a no impact on model performance.

 If model size was particularly important, we could go even further and reduce the model size by 80% with less than 1% reduction in sentence level accuracy.